Maroon Alerts Frequently Asked Questions

 What if I change my cell phone service provider or phone number?

-If you change your phone number or cellular service provider, you need to make the appropriate changes to your Maroon Alerts account to avoid an interruption in service.
+If you change your phone number or cellular service provider, you need to make the appropriate changes to your Roanoke College account to avoid an interruption in Maroon Alert service.

 What will the Maroon Alerts tell me?